Mirasaki-Development/dayz-community-template/README.md

 Web host providers (like [Vykix](https://portal.vykix.com/aff.php?aff=17)) usually provide this functionality for you.
 When looking for a host, make sure they support `Node.js` and/or `Next.js` and you'll be able to get started - there's no additional dependencies.

+### CFTools Leaderboard

+The [CFTools](https://cftools.com/) leaderboard can be disabled at any time.
+You can find your required `/.env.local` values by following [our guide](https://wiki.mirasaki.dev/docs/cftools-create-application).
+Please note the leaderboard endpoint requires an active CFTools subscription.

 ## 🛠️ Development

 The following stack and tools are used for this template: